39 Coastal Decorating Ideas for Your Beach Home

 Image courtesy of Blanc Marine

 It’s easy to find inspiration in the natural beauty of the coast.
 Nothing says “coastal living” quite like an open living room, oversized sofas, nautical stripes, and textural elements.
-From raffia to rattan, natural materials offer the beautiful tones, shapes, and textures found in nature while bringing an approachability.
+From raffia to rattan, natural materials offer the beautiful tones, shapes, and textures found in nature, while also bringing an approachable aesthetic.

 Refine your furniture’s color palette to warm earth tones and light finishes to bring in some sun-drenched sophistication.
-Set the tone for a naturally inspired space by layering different textures like distressed wood and natural fiber rugs.
+Set the tone for a naturally inspired space by layering different textures, such as distressed wood and natural fiber rugs.

 Modern Coastal Living Room